Published By Janet Gershen-Siegel at November 5th, 2017

-Hence, lenders are not going to be too passionate about granting your company a company loan.
+Hence, lenders are not going to be too passionate about granting your business a company loan.
 This is because they genuinely have no clue if your business will be able to repay the loan.
-But you are still, justifiably considering how to finance a company with poor credit.
+But you are still justifiably considering how to finance a company with poor credit.
 And this is completely understandable.

 Plus, many of these loans will also necessitate personal guarantees.